 Adding more detail to her life path that has led her to combining the two artistic processes of music and photography, Lambe insists that she considers herself more of a singer than anything else.
 “I’ve been playing piano by ear since I was about four or five, and I picked up a guitar after seeing The Smashing Pumpkins and Sonic Youth when I was 15 or so.
 In recent years, I’ve fallen in love with analog synthesisers,” she said.

-Discussing her love of what she does Lambe spoke abut how “As a child I used to paint a lot… I live for travelling.
+Discussing her love of what she does Lambe spoke how “As a I used to paint a lot… I live for travelling.
 I love cityscapes and landscapes—the shapes they take reminds me of the shape of some melodies.”

 Her work can be seen on her Instagram account, here are some great examples: